 The top-ranked candidate for each location will be acknowledged as a New Colombo Plan Fellow.
+Subject to their agreement, the top-ranked Indigenous candidate will be acknowledged as the New Colombo Plan Indigenous Fellow.
 Fellows are encouraged to play a strong role in promoting the New Colombo Plan while on their Scholarship Program, and as part of the alumni network on their return.